kmurawska/playground/cassandra-example/data_modeling_course/README.md

 	};
 	```

-3. Switch to *killrvideo* keyspace
+3. Switch to the *killrvideo* keyspace

 	`USE killrvideo;`